danfuzz/samizdat/doc/samizdat-0/tree-semantics.md

   actual arguments bound by this formal is not necessarily exactly one.
   If present it must be one of:

+  * `"?"` &mdash; indicates that this formal binds a single argument if available, including none.
+As such, this only really makes sense if only ever followed by other `?` formals and possibly a final `*` formal, though the syntax will tolerate it being in any position.
+The bound argument variable becomes a list, either of size one if an argument was bound or of size zero if not.

   * `"*"` &mdash; indicates that this formal binds as many actual arguments as are available, including none.
 As such, this only really makes sense as the `repeat` of the last formal, though the surface syntax will tolerate it being in any position.
 The bound argument variable becomes a list of all the passed actual arguments that were bound.

-  * `"?"` &mdash; indicates that this formal binds a single argument if available, including none.
-As such, this only really makes sense if only ever followed by other `?` formals and possibly a final `*` formal, though the syntax will tolerate it being in any position.
-The bound argument variable becomes a list, either of size one if an argument was bound or of size zero if not.
+  * `"+"` &mdash; indicates that this formal binds as many actual arguments as are available, and it must bind at least one.
+Other than the minumum of one, this is identical to the `"*"` modifier.

 If no `"repeat"` is specified, then the given formal binds exactly one actual argument.
 The argument variable as bound is the same as the